 - California Judges Association’s Judicial Fairness Coalition is dedicated to civic education and community outreach and provides the public with information to help them better understand legal issues related to a specific situation, including the role of judges, the rule of law, the ethical restrictions and responsibilities placed on judges, judicial selection and elections, qualifications that candidates should possess for judicial office, and judicial independence.
 Here is a link to the JFC efforts: https://www.caljudges.org/CommFairness.asp

-- The Youth Law Academy is a diversity initiative of Centro Legal de la Raza to support Oakland high school students with academic and career preparation.
-Here is a link to more information about our program.
+- Centro Legal de la Raza The Youth Law Academy supports Oakland high school students with academic and career preparation.
 Mock trial classes are held on Tuesday nights from 5-7pm at the Alameda County Law Library in downtown Oakland, across from the courthouse.
-Coaching will take place from February 4th-June 2nd, and the actual mock-trial will be on June 6th in Berkeley.
+Coaching will take place each Spring culminating with a mock trial in June.
 The mock trial attorney coaches help students understand the trial process and how to present their case in front of the court.
 Coaches with practices or has experience in criminal law, or any type of trial experience are needed to work with a team of 6-7 students.

 Other Resources and Information for Volunteers, Schools and Teachers